What is Digital Citizenship?

 Digital Citizenship is education in the mindset and behaviors that help students navigate this modern community in a safe and responsible way.

-The Digital Learning & Libraries Department is committed to providing Digital Citizenship education for all our learners.
+The Libraries and Instructional Technology department are committed to providing Digital Citizenship education for all our learners.
 They work with schools and teachers to ensure that there is a strong district message behind this topic.

 What will students learn?